milanm/DotNet-Developer-Roadmap/README.md

 It is a cross-platform, high-performance framework developed by Microsoft for building web apps, APIs, and microservices.
 You can also run your apps on Windows, Linux, or macOS.
 It's engineered for flexibility and scalability with features like built-in dependency injection and a robust configuration system.

-Here, you also need to know web application fundamentals, such as:
+Here, you also need to know **web application fundamentals**, such as:

 - HTML, CSS, and JavaScript for front-end development
 - HTTP protocols, request/response model, and RESTful APIs